vidyanambiar/hello-world-service/README.md

 **To view the OpenAPI 3.0 spec:**

 1. Run `make generate-docs`
-2. See the OpenAPI spec at http://localhost:8080/api/hello-world-service/v0/openapi.json.
-This can also be viewed in [Swagger Editor](https://editor.swagger.io/).
+2. The OpenAPI spec can be retrieved at http://localhost:8080/api/hello-world-service/v0/openapi.json.
+It can be viewed in the [Swagger Editor](https://editor.swagger.io/).